Here Are Some of the Best Things to Do in Kotor, Montenegro!

 Once you’re in Kotor, just wandering the old town is an experience in itself.
 As soon as you cross through the gates, you’re brought back in time and it’s a very cool setting.

-If you wanted to learn about the history of what you’re wandering by instead of just walking by things, you might even consider taking a guided tour of the Kotor old town.
+If you wanted to learn about the history of what you’re wandering by instead of just walking by things, you might even consider taking a guided tour of Kotor’s Old Town.

-We didn’t, and looking back we kind of wish we had since there quite a to of history we probably missed and walking tours had been a good idea thus far in the trip.
+We didn’t, and looking back we kind of wish we had since there is quite a bit of history we probably missed and walking tours had been a good idea thus far in the trip.

-This place was suggested to us from the hostel and we are so glad we went.
-If you like meat, this is the place for you.
-You can certainly order vegetables and other salads but meat is definitely the way to go.
+This place was suggested to us by the accommodation and we are so glad we went.
+If you like meat, BBQ Tanjga is most certainly the place for you.
+You can order vegetables and other salads – but meat is definitely the way to go.

 It’s grilled fresh right in front of you.
 They have a small indoor seating area in the storefront but there is a larger patio area with lots of seating around the side and back.

-We had cevapi, the Balkan-style beef sausage that we ate in basically all the other Balkan countries that Eric absolutely LOVES.
-Seriously, we won’t stop talking about eating cevapi and we are already back in Germany.
+We had cevapi, the Balkan-style minced meat sausage that we ate in basically all the other Balkan countries that Eric absolutely loves.

 Visit the Beautiful Churches